 Our firm has represented workers throughout Massachusetts for more than 30 years.
 Workers’ compensation is an important right — and we help our clients secure that right — but third-party lawsuits can compensate you and your family for pain and suffering and other losses not covered by workers’ compensation.
 We are proud of our long record of settlements and favorable hearing decisions in workers’ compensation cases.

 We find every source of compensation for your injuries after a work accident

 You cannot sue your employer in a work accident but you can pursue a worker’s compensation claim.
-And, if the accident was caused by someone else — a third party — you may have a lawsuit against that person or business.
+If the accident was caused by someone else — a third party — you may have a lawsuit against that person or business.
 A third-party claim would be in addition to workers’ compensation.
 For example:

 - A defective scaffolding or ladder can cause a dangerous fall and may be the fault of the manufacturer or supplier.